seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-show-the-floor-plan-on-your-page.md

 2. load [https://cdn.seatsio.net/chart.js](https://cdn.seatsio.net/chart.js)
 3. create a new `seatsio.SeatingChart` object, configure it and call its `render()` method

-So in short: just copy &amp; paste this code snippet and adapt it to your needs:
+So in short: just copy & paste this code snippet and adapt it to your needs:
 ```html
 <div id="chart"></div>
 <script src="https://cdn.seatsio.net/chart.js"></script>